nano-racing/betaflight/README.md

 * Support for the OpenPilot CC3D board.
 (STM32F103, board, SPI acc/gyro, ~$20)
 * Support for the CJMCU nano quadcopter board.
 * Support for developer breakout boards: (Port103R, EUSTM32F103RC, Olimexino, STM32F3Discovery).
+* Support for the Nano Racing FlexFC board (STM32F303, integrated bluetooth and brushed motor drivers, for size 120 multicopters).
 * Support for more than 8 RC channels - (e.g. 16 Channels via FrSky X4RSB SBus).
 * Support for N-Position switches via flexible channel ranges - not just 3 like baseflight or 3/6 in MultiWii
 * Lux's new PID (uses float values internally, resistant to looptime variation).